Work is what users will record their time against for a Placement in Invoxy.

-Work Pattern - To add a default work pattern to a work type, tick 'Work Pattern' and a week summary will pop up.
+Work Pattern - To add a default work pattern to the work, tick 'Work Pattern' and a week summary will pop up.
 Enter the selected normal work pattern and click save.

-This appears in the week summary tab under Time in grey outlined boxes, this helps to see which users have pending time or have completed less time than expected.
+This appears in the week summary tab under Time in grey outlined boxes, which helps to see which users have pending time or have completed less time than expected.

 Overtime, Allowances & Deductions

-On the Overtime & Allowances tab for each Work type you can add any automated overtime, allowance, or deductions rules that should apply to time recorded against that Work type.
+On the Overtime & Allowances tab for each work you can add any automated overtime, allowance, or deductions rules that should apply to time recorded against that work.